This page is up to date as of January 10, 2022. General information, updates, and resources will be added, as needed.

 Church Pension Group (CPG) COVID-19 Resource Center - announcements, resources, and webinars from CPG in response to the impact of the COVID-19 pandemic on institutions and individuals around the Church.

 Faith-Based Response to Infectious Disease - a webpage curated by Episcopal Relief and Development with scientific information, print resources, liturgical resources, webinars, and ideas for maintaining community in the midst of a pandemic, to guide congregations seeking to stay connected while remaining physically apart.

 "U.S. Copyright Issues Related to Live Streaming Music" - a summary of possible copyright violations and licensing options from The Episcopal Church's Office of Public Affairs.
 "The recent blossoming of live-streamed Episcopal Church services has highlighted the need for some guidance regarding the copyright law implications of this increasingly used method of maintaining community and fellowship."

 "How to Livestream Your Church Service in Four Easy Steps" - a video tutorial produced by the Episcopal Diocese of San Diego explaining four steps to plan and prepare for live broadcasting a worship service

 Complete List of Hymns Within the Public Domain - a list of hymns within the public domain for church's consideration in planning live-streamed or recorded worship services

-"BCPOnline.org" - The (Online) Book of Common Prayer, for anyone who may wish to stay home, but remain connected to Sunday morning prayers
+"BCPOnline.org" - The (Online) Book of Common Prayer, for anyone who may wish to stay home or refrain from using shared resources in-person